 Our work continues

-Today, over a hundred years later, we continue to work towards ensuring that each of the 1.7 million Commonwealth men and women who died during both world wars are commemorated in a manner befitting their sacrifice.
+Today, over a hundred years later, we continue to work to ensure that all the Commonwealth men and women who died during both world wars are commemorated in a manner befitting their sacrifice.

 Into the future